BOEM Science Quality & Integrity

 "Because robust, high quality science and scholarship play such an important role in advancing the Department's mission, it is vital that we have a strong and clear scientific integrity policy."
 Interior Secretary, Ken Salazar

-In response to the Presidential Memorandum on Scientific Integrity, March 9, 2009, Secretarial Order No. 3305, and the December 17, 2010, Memorandum for the Heads of Executive Departments and Agencies issued by the Director of the Office of Science and Technology Policy on Scientific Integrity Secretary Salazar signed Departmental Manual Chapter 305 DM 3 detailing the scientific integrity policy for the Department of the Interior entitled Integrity of Scientific and Scholarly Activities on January 28, 2011.
+In response to the Presidential Memorandum on Scientific Integrity, March 9, 2009; Secretarial Order No. 3305; and the December 17, 2010, Memorandum for the Heads of Executive Departments and Agencies issued by the Director of the Office of Science and Technology Policy on Scientific Integrity, Secretary Salazar signed Departmental Manual Chapter 305 DM 3 detailing the scientific integrity policy for the Department of the Interior entitled Integrity of Scientific and Scholarly Activities on January 28, 2011.
+The Department further updated the Manual on December 16, 2014.
 (Part 305: Chapter 3).

 For more information on this Policy and contact information for the BOEM Scientific Integrity Officer, visit the DOI webpage on the Integrity of Scientific and Scholarly Activities.